Sign up to our Newsletter

 • Extended test-taking time: qualifying students can get more than 100% extra time

-• Additional breaks between sections: students can only do up to 10 hours of both test-writing and breaks in one day.
+• Additional breaks between sections: students can only do up to 10 hours of both test writing and breaks in one day.
 If more than 10 hours are required, the exam must be taken over two days

-• Permission to sit/stand during test
+• Permission to sit/stand during the test

 • Use of physical magnification devices